 The province of B.C. has formed a plan with steps we can all take together to protect each other and ensure that as a province we can bounce back from COVID-19 stronger than before.
 For information from the B.C.
 Government on the plan, see BC's Restart Plan.

-Some health authorities also have information on restart planning:
+Some health authorities also have information on restart planning and care during COVID-19:

 Daily COVID-19 Updates from the Province of B.C.